Self-Awareness Skills for Career Success: A Guide for Teens

 Tax documents and handwritten notes spread across a table

-As an employer, fostering an inclusive workplace benefits both your employees and your organization.
+As an employer, fostering a disability-friendly workplace benefits both your employees and your organization.
 When hiring or supporting an employee who is blind or has low vision, it’s essential to be aware of the wide range of resources available to assist you.
 From national programs offering job accommodation guidance to state-specific vocational rehabilitation services, these […]

 Researching an Industry and Potential Company